-The CDC906 is pre-programmed with a factory default configuration as shown below.
+The internal EEPROM of CDCE906 is pre-programmed with a factory default configuration as shown below.
 This puts the device in an operating mode without the need to program it first.
 The default setting appears after power is switched on or after a power-down/up sequence until it is re-programmed by the user to a different application configuration.
 A new register setting is programmed via the serial SMBUS Interface.